Museo Internazionale delle Marionette Antonio Pasqualino

 Piazzetta Antonio Pasqualino, 5, Traversa Via Butera - Palermo

-Guided visits available in Italian, French, or English, for groups of a maximum of 20 people, during regular opening hours.
+Guided visits available in Italian, French or English, for groups of maximum 20 people, on museum opening dates and times.
 Last guided visit one hour before closure.

 The history of the International Puppet Museum is inextricably linked to its founder, Antonio Pasqualino, who died in 1995.
 Antonio Pasqualino was an internationally renowned surgeon, an eminent anthropologist, and a student of history and folk traditions of his native Sicily.
 By choosing the Sicilian marionette tradition of the “Opera dei Pupi“ as his focal point of interest, Pasqualino devoted his research to a theatrical form that declined during the second half of the twentieth century.
 The “Opera dei Pupi” tells the epic stories of Medieval chivalric literature as well as Renaissance poetry, as well the lives of saints and famous bandits, with texts often written by masters of Italian literature, such as Ariosto, Boiardo, and Tasso.